marksherriff/cs3240-s25-website/syllabus.md

 - Graded work may only be reassessed once -- you may not request reassessment a second time for the same item/problem and any changes to the grade made during reassessment will be final.
 - Reassessment requests that are not written in a professional, respectful way will be immediately discarded and may result in a professionalism penalty for the student.
 (In other words, venting frustration at the grader for "not getting it right" is inappropriate and will not be tolerated.)
 - Reassessment periods may be shortened at the end of the semester if needed to complete grading before submitting final grades to the University Registrar.
+- Note that reassessments done in Gradescope have to be manually synced over to Canvas.
+We will do this periodically after regrades have closed.
+Students do not need to (and should not) reach out to inform the staff that the new Gradescope grade is not in Canvas.
+Students will have an opportunity to verify all grades are correct between Gradescope and Canvas at the end of the semester if necessary.

 ### Final Exam and Project Grading